-The gamma measurement of MCU-16-1317-1318-1319 is 1.58E5 dpm/mL ($\pm 5\%$) or approximately 1E6 dpm/g modifier if the solvent is allowed to dry.
+The gamma measurement of MCU-16-1363-1364-1365 is 1.76E5 dpm/mL (±5%) or approximately 1E6 dpm/g modifier if the solvent is allowed to dry (for example, when the IsoparTML is allowed to evaporate as in the case of solvent misting).
 This level of activity is consistent with the previous gamma levels when the process was operating normally in late 2015 and in early 2016 (the low Gamma count from the February 2016 sample is unclear at this point).
 It confirms the steady state trend level observed since March 2016 (see Fig. 5).